AVEVA/AVEVA-Samples-CloudOperations/docs/AUTHENTICATION.md

 ### Client Credential Flow

-If you are writing software (client) to communicate with ADH without the presence of a user, then this is authentication flow you should follow.
+If you are writing software (client) to communicate with Cds without the presence of a user, then this is authentication flow you should follow.
 This flow was created for machine to machine communication.

 A client is any software that a resource owner uses to access his resources on a remote server.
 In this case the client itself is the resource owner, and there is no actual user to perform the authentication process.
-The client uses his Client Id and Client Secret to authenticate against ADH and is awarded an Access Token.
-It is assumed that the client stores the Client Secret in a safe location, and uses cryptographically secure channels -read https- to communicate with ADH.
-ADH only supports communication over https.
+The client uses his Client Id and Client Secret to authenticate against Cds and is awarded an Access Token.
+It is assumed that the client stores the Client Secret in a safe location, and uses cryptographically secure channels -read https- to communicate with Cds.
+Cds only supports communication over https.
 No Refresh Token is awarded.

 The overall steps for this process are as follows:
 1. Obtain the needed configuration information, including Tenant ID, Client ID, and Client Secret